Seneca-ICTOER/OSM620v1/docs/Labs/lab1.md

 **However, NIC2 requires manual configuration.** Why do we need NIC2?
 It's what we'll be using to communicate with *srv2* and our other VMs.

 1. In the *Server Manager* application, click on **Local Server** in the left-hand menubar.
-1. In the main *Properties* area, on the lef-hand column, look for the *Ethernet1* line.
+1. In the main *Properties* area, on the left-hand column, look for the *Ethernet1* line.
 1. Click on the **IPv4 address assigned by DHCP** link.
 1. In the *Network Connections* window that pops up, right-click on the *Ethernet1* icon.
 1. Click *Rename* from the drop-down, and rename the adapter to: **Internal Network**